Graceful Shutdown and Cleanup

 We could do more here!
 If you want to continue enhancing this project, here are some ideas:

-• Add more documentation to ThreadPool and its public methods.
+- Add more documentation to

-• Add tests of the library’s functionality.
+and its public methods. - Add tests of the library’s functionality.

-• Change calls to unwrap to more robust error handling.
+to more robust error handling. - Use

-• Find a thread pool crate on https://crates.io/ and implement a similar web server using the crate instead.
+to perform some task other than serving web requests. - Find a thread pool crate on https://crates.io/ and implement a similar web server using the crate instead.
 Then compare its API and robustness to the thread pool we implemented.

 Summary